odibua/covid19TrackingProject/README.md

     - The [Los Angeles projector](https://github.com/odibua/covid19TrackingProject/blob/master/states/california/counties/losangeles/losangeles_projector.py)
       is an example of a projector for parsing html raw data.

-For any new region, populate the projector using one of the above examples as a reference
+For any new region, populate the projector using one of the above examples as a reference.

 **California html parse yaml**
 ```